 The name Iran means "land of the Aryans."

-Iran and the United States have not had diplomatic relations since the Islamic revolution of 1979.
+Iran and the United States have not had diplomatic relations since 1980.

 Officially designated a state sponsor of terrorism by the U.S. government.

-September 1941 - Russia and Great Britain invade Iran and force Reza Shah Pahlavi to abdicate the throne.
-He is replaced by his 21-year-old son, Mohammad Reza Pahlavi.
+1941 - Allied forces invade Iran and force Reza Shah to abdicate in favor of his 21-year-old son Mohammad Reza Shah Pahlavi.

-1951 - Politician Mohammad Mosaddeq orchestrates passage of a bill in Iran's parliament which nationalizes British oil fields in Iran.
+1951 - Prime Minister Mohammad Mosaddeq orchestrates passage of a bill in Iran's parliament which nationalizes British oil fields in Iran.

-1953 - The Shah is forced to abdicate by the supporters of Premier Mosaddeq.
-However, within weeks, Great Britain and the U.S. secure the Shah's return to power.
+1953 - The Shah is forced to abdicate by the supporters of Mosaddeq.
+However, within days, Great Britain and the United States back a coup that returns the Shah to power.

-1963 - The Shah forces popular cleric Ayatollah Ruhollah Khomeini, a critic of his modernization plans, into exile in Iraq.
+1963 - The Shah forces cleric Ayatollah Ruhollah Khomeini, a critic of his modernization plans, into exile.

-October 1971 - The Shah hosts an elaborate party to celebrate the 2,500th anniversary of the Persian Empire.
-The party reportedly costs between $100 and $200 million dollars.
+October 1971 - The Shah hosts an elaborate party, costing tens of millions of dollars, to celebrate the 2,500th anniversary of the Persian Empire.

-January 16, 1979 - Shah Reza Pahlavi leaves Iran, in what is described as a vacation, but is generally understood to be a permanent exile.
+January 16, 1979 - After months of riots, protests and unrest, Shah Reza Pahlavi leaves Iran, in what is described as a vacation, but is generally understood to be permanent exile.

 February 1, 1979 - Ayatollah Ruhollah Khomeini returns to Iran from exile in France.
 After his supporters overthrow the government of Premier Shahpur Bakhtiar, Khomeini becomes the Supreme Leader of Iran.